lagadic/vrep_ros_bridge/README.md

 	`git clone https://github.com/lagadic/vrep_ros_bridge.git`

+* Checkout the right branch depening on your ROS version (Hydro or Indigo)

+        `git checkout origin/hydro-devel`
+ or

+        `git checkout origin/indigo-devel`

 * Add the file CATKIN_IGNORE in the sub-plugin folder that you don't need (if you don't have Telekyb installed add it in the folder imu_handler and quadrotor_tk_handler)

 	`touch CATKIN_IGNORE`